Apolipoprotein AI: Role in other diseases

 A G/A polymorphism in the promoter of the APOA1 gene has been associated with the age at which Alzheimer disease is presented.
-Protection from Alzheimer's disease by apo-AI may rely on a synergistic interaction with alpha-tocopherol.

-Amyloid deposited in the knee following surgery consists largely of apo-AI secreted from chondrocytes (cartilage cells).
+Protection from Alzheimer's disease by Apo-AI may rely on a synergistic interaction with alpha-tocopherol.
+Amyloid deposited in the knee following surgery consists largely of Apo-AI secreted from chondrocytes (cartilage cells).
 A wide variety of amyloidosis symptoms are associated with rare APOA1 mutants.

 Apo-AI binds to lipopolysaccharide or endotoxin, and has a major role in the anti-endotoxin function of HDL.

 In one study, a decrease in Apo-AI levels was detected in schizophrenia patients' CSF, brain and peripheral tissues.

-Epistatic impact of apo A1
+Epistatic impact of Apo-AI

-Apolipoprotein A1 and APOE interact epistatically to modulate triglyceride levels in coronary heart disease patients.
-Individually, neither apo A1 nor apo E was found to be associated with triglyceride (TG) levels, but pairwise epistasis (additive x additive model) explored their significant synergistic contributions with raised TG levels (P<0.01).
+Apolipoprotein AI and ApoE interact epistatically to modulate triglyceride levels in coronary heart disease patients.
+Individually, neither Apo-AI nor ApoE was found to be associated with triglyceride (TG) levels, but pairwise epistasis (additive x additive model) explored their significant synergistic contributions with raised TG levels (P<0.01).

-Factors affecting apo A1 activity
+Factors affecting Apo-AI activity

-Apo-A1 production is decreased by calcitriol, and increased by a drug that antagonizes it.
+In a study from 2005 it was reported, that Apo-AI production is decreased by calcitriol.
+It was concluded, that this regulation happens on transcription level: calcitriol alters yet unknown coactivators or corepressors, resulting in repression of APOA1 promoter activity.
+Simultaneously, Apo-AI production was increased by vitamin D antagonist, ZK-191784.

-Exercise or statin treatment may cause an increase in HDL-C levels by inducing apo A1 production, but this depends on the G/A promoter polymorphism.
+Exercise or statin treatment may cause an increase in HDL-C levels by inducing Apo-AI production, but this depends on the G/A promoter polymorphism.